bit-frame/discord-webhook-bot/README.md

 # How to use this
 Head to the playerJoined.lua and put it in a server script in roblox.

-To use the cloudflare-expanded you can request the urls with perfixes like this
+To use the cloudflare-expanded you can request the urls with the perfix `?webhookId` like this

 `https://your-dyno-url.workers.dev/?webhookId=webhook1`
 `https://your-dyno-url.workers.dev/?webhookId=webhook2`